dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 If `object.quickSort()` would invoke an extension method of `MyList`, then `MyList(object).quickSort()` will invoke the exact same method in the same way.

-This mode of invocation also allows invocation of extensions that are *not* in scope, perhaps as `prefix.MyExtension(object).extensionMember()` if imported with a prefix.

 The syntax is not *convenient*&mdash;you have to put the "constructor" invocation up front, which removes the one advantage that extension methods have over normal static methods.
 It is not intended as the common use-case, but as an escape hatch out of conflicts.

 ### Static Members and Member Resolution